top1944/duckuments/docs/17_setup/1_1_reproducing_ubuntu_image.md

 Boot the disk in the Raspberry PI.

-I chose the following options:
+Choose the following options:

     language: English
     username: ubuntu
     password: ubuntu
     hostname: duckiebot

-(LP: I also chose the option to log in automatically)
+Choose the option to log in automatically.

-Then I rebooteed.
+Reboot.

 ### Update installed software